K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 ## Will you release the album on music streaming services?
 (Spotify, YouTube Music, Apple Music, etc.)

+> **UPDATE**: I've decided to take the risk, and release the album on music streaming services, like Spotify!
+You can save the album [here](https://gyro.to/TunesfromtheMonastery).
+If you want to see what I wrote when I first released Tunes from the Monastery, read on!

 ***Short answer***: Probably not, but maybe in the future.

 ***Really long answer***: While I would absolutely pay the 10 dollars to [CD Baby](https://cdbaby.com/) to get the album released onto streaming services when I have the time, frankly, I don't know the *legality* of this (and fan songs in general), ***especially*** if it's as *derivative* as mine.